netsoc/website-ng/tos.md

 _Users processing sensitive information should keep this in mind when using Netsoc hosting._

+Data stored on Netsoc servers remains solely within the TCD network and will never be shared with third parties.

 Should you wish to remove all your data from Netsoc servers, use the account deletion function in the accounts page to permanently remove (a) your webspace,